 Transportation Provider Operator/Driver Parent/Guardian School Staff Student School Board Staff Ensure that all bus operators/ drivers are made aware of individual student's needs regarding boarding, securement, and deboarding, and provide appropriate training.
-Consortium/Board procedures for the transportation of students with disabilities.
+Ensure that the student is transported safely according to needs.
+Follow Consortium/Board procedures for the transportation of students with disabilities.
 Advise home school staff of medical or other conditions affecting safe transportation of student and communicate any changes.
-Help identify tools or strategies that may help driver and/or monitor while transporting the student. parents/guardians are made aware of the student's Follow bus rules.
+Help identify tools or strategies that may help driver and/or monitor while transporting the student.
+Ensure that parents/guardians are made aware of the student's transportation plan.
+Advise NSTS and parents of relevant issues while at school during the day.
+Help identify tools or strategies that may help driver and/or monitor while transporting the student.
+Follow bus rules.
 Advise driver and/or monitor of any emergency health issues or concerns to the best of their ability.
 Consult with schools on students with specialized transportation needs and advise NSTS on the student's specialized transportation requirements.